zenml-io/zenml-projects/customer_satisfaction/README.md

 Our standard training pipeline consists of several steps:

-* ingest_data:- This step will ingest the data from the dataset and create a data frame.
+* `ingest_data`:- This step will ingest the data from the dataset and create a DataFrame.
 * clean_data:- This step will clean the data and remove the unwanted columns.
 * model_train:- This step will train the model and save the model using MLflow auto logging.
 * evaluation:- This step will evaluate the model and save the metrics using mlfow autlogging into the artifact store.